wailinkyaww/articles/data-mining/PDF Reader.md

-# Comprehensive Guide to Choosing a PDF Reader for your next GenAI Application
+# The Hidden Challenges of PDFs in GenAI (And How to Solve Them)

 PDFs are a necessary evil in the digital world—a billion-dollar mistake that we are forced to work with.